 While this is not a massive win in my book, it does show you that success does come in many shapes and sizes.
 For most people starting out, you would probably be content with a quarter of what I was able to achieve.

 Now that we have that out of the way, let's begin.
-Below I am going to share my success story in an interview style, explaining what I did to achieve the $535,294 in 6 months.
+Below I am going to share my success and how I came to achieve the $535,294 in 6 months.

 My Shopify Success Story

 First, you might be wondering who I am and where I started.
 Let me answer that question for you.

 Believe it or not, I am a trade qualified carpenter and started my apprenticeship way back in 2004.
 A freaking lifetime ago now and looking back I believe I did it more for my father than for myself.
 Some days I even think about being on the tools again and it makes me nauseous.

 In any case, I did that for a good 7 years, finished the apprentice and subcontracted until 2010 when I started my first online store called Bambino Brands.
 It was a baby and maternity flash sales website.